mbamobi/mba_auto_complete/README.md

 # Ionic2-auto-complete

+This component was a fork from [https://github.com/kadoshms/ionic2-autocomplete].

+Unfortunately the component referenced above was not updated to angular 5.
+That's why we forked the project.

 This is a component based on Ionic's search-bar component, with the addition of auto-complete abillity.
 This component is super simple and light-weight.
 Just provide the data, and let the fun begin.